Perspective | Lessons for my children about fears, real and imagined

 That is the easy part of parenting.

-But sometimes, the bad or scary things are what they seem, and there is no craft service to explain them away.
+But sometimes, the bad or scary things are what they seem, and there is no “craft service” to explain them away.
 Covid?
 It is as bad as my kids think it is.
 Actually, it is worse, because (thank goodness) they are not privy to the data and images we see every day.
 Climate change?
 It is absolutely that bad and then some.
 There is no googling a forest fire or a melting glacier or a hurricane and showing my children the harmless, “off the job” image.

 “Craft service” does not work when what scares them is real.
 What then?
 In those cases, as parents, what do we do?

 In my poem “Good Bones,” I wrote, “The world is at least/ fifty percent terrible, and that’s a conservative/ estimate, though I keep this from my children.”
-If you read those lines and are tempted to argue with me about their statistical accuracy, let me remind you: I am not a mathematician, I’m a poet.
+If you read those lines and are tempted to argue with me about their statistical accuracy, let me remind you: I am not a mathematician; I’m a poet.
 It’s a metaphor.
 The world is wonderful and terrible, and some days we can feel it tipping more in one direction than the other.

 That strategy I describe in “Good Bones” — shielding my children, keeping them unaware of the terrible parts of the world — worked for me when I wrote that poem.
 It was 2015.
 My son was 2, and my daughter was 6.
 I could keep the dangers of the world from them then, at those ages, and to the best of my ability, I did.